tomhiskey/personal-site-11ty/user-manual/index.md

 ## Things I need
 * Purpose and meaningful problems to solve
 * Trust and responsibility
-* Collaboration
+* Collaboration - I’m a firm believer that we get better outcomes by bringing others along on the journey
 * Frankness, openness and honest criticism
 * Kindness, praise and encouragement
 * Goals
 * Focused, purposeful meetings
 ## Things I struggle with
 * People who aren't culturally aligned with me - I find it tiring and I get defensive (which is something I dislike about myself)
-* Loud voices, dictators and people who say 'I strongly believe'
+* Loud voices and dictators
 * People who don't value understanding the problem, defining needs or doing research
 * Waffling, unfocused meetings and workshops
 * Gossip and politics
 ## Things I love
-* Leading, managing and hiring - I find it wonderful helping others be their best selves at work
+* Leading, managing and hiring - it's wonderful helping others be their best selves at work
 * Input from others in the design process - I'm not egotistical or precious and I see my role as getting the best outcomes, which means it doesn't have to be me coming up with all the ideas
 * Working as part of a multi-talented, creative, engaged team
 * Empathetic, emotionally-intelligent people who put customers first